hkarl/propgen/docsource/usage.rst

 - For each automatically generated partner section, there is a label partner:PARTNERLABEL

+- For each workpackage, there is a label wp:Shortname.
+(Note that this is a bit of a hack; it looks to work realiably so far, but that might warrant some watching.)

 - For each task, there is a label task:LABEL

 - For each deliverable, there is a label del:LABEL